christianjokhaji/UHelper/README.md

 ## Overview 📖

 The main goal of UHelper is to assist with time management and wellness.
-Users can create events for tests or assignments at specified times and details.
+Users can create events for exams or assignments at specified times and details.
 Once scheduled, the bot will notify users individually in direct messages a day before the events.
 For study assistance, they can input questions and answers for UHelper to quiz them later, with optional hints available.
 To help boost students’ productivity and focus,